Skip to main content

 1. Log on to the SAM application server as a Windows user with access to the OpCon installation directories.

-4. Right-click the WriteEvent.cmd file and select Edit.
-Notepad should open.
+4. Right-click WriteEvent.cmd and select Edit.
+Notepad opens.

-5. Modify the path to the SAM directory "C:\Program Files\OpConxps\SAM\SMALogEvent" for the actual path to the SAM directory.
+5. Replace "C:\Program Files\OpConxps\SAM\SMALogEvent" with the actual path to the SAM directory.

-6. Modify the source SMAServMan with the desired source for the event.
+6. Replace the source value with the desired event source.

-7. Modify the severity W with the desired severity for the event.
+7. Replace the severity value with the desired severity (I, W, or E).

 Example

-The example command file tells the administrator that SMAServMan has encountered something causing it to execute a script.
+The following command file notifies the administrator that SMAServMan ran a script.

 "C:\Program Files\OpConxps\SAM\SMALogEvent" SecondServMan, I, MSG201